TroniiX5574/Bot-Discord-made-by-TroniiX/Discord Bot made by TroniiX/README.md

 ## Configuration

-- Rename [`config-example.json`](https://github.com/NamVr/DiscordBot-Template/blob/master/config-example.json) to `config.json` and fill the token and other values.
-Extend config.json according to your needs!
+- Go to config.json and change the values to your own.

 ## Run your bot